Policy Toward Large-Scale Purchases of GMO Shares (Takeover Defense Measures)

 (Note 4) Ratio of Voting Rights

-"Ratio of Voting Rights", in connection with a pattern of specific purchase(s) by a Certain Group, refers to: 1) the holding ratio of share certificates, etc. (meaning the holding ratio of share certificates, etc., described in Article 27-23, Paragraph 4 of the Act; in this case, the number of share certificates, etc. (meaning the number of share certificates, etc., described in Article 27-23, Paragraph 4 of the Act), owned by a joint holder of the holder shall be considered for purposes of this calculation), owned by a holder, when a Certain Group qualifies as the holder of share certificates, etc. (meaning the share certificates, etc., described in Article 27-23, Paragraph 1 of the Act), of GMO or its joint holder; or 2) the sum of the share certificates, etc., holding rate (meaning the share certificates, etc., holding rate described in Article 27-2, Paragraph 8 of the Act) owned by a Large Scale Purchaser or persons in a special relationship therewith, when the Certain Group qualifies as a Large Scale Purchaser of share certificates, etc. (meaning share certificates, etc., described in Article 27-2, Paragraph 1 of the Act), of GMO or persons in a special relationship therewith.
+"Ratio of Voting Rights", in connection with a pattern of specific purchase(s) by a Certain Group, refers to: 1) the holding ratio of share certificates, etc. (meaning the holding ratio of share certificates, etc., described in Article 27-23, Paragraph 4 of the Act; in this case, the number of share certificates, etc. (meaning the number of share certificates, etc., described in Article 27-23, Paragraph 4 of the Act), owned by a joint holder of the holder shall be considered for purposes of this calculation), owned by a holder, when a Certain Group qualifies as the holder of share certificates, etc. (meaning the share certificates, etc., described in Article 27-23, Paragraph 1 of the Act), of the Company or its joint holder; or 2) the sum of the share certificates, etc., holding rate (meaning the share certificates, etc., holding rate described in Article 27-2, Paragraph 8 of the Act) owned by a Large Scale Purchaser or persons in a special relationship therewith, when the Certain Group qualifies as a Large Scale Purchaser of share certificates, etc. (meaning share certificates, etc., described in Article 27-2, Paragraph 1 of the Act), of the Company or persons in a special relationship therewith.
 For purposes of calculating the holding ratio of share certificates, etc., or the share certificates, etc., holding rate, with regard to the total number of issued shares (meaning as described in Article 27-23, Paragraph 4 of the Act) and the total number of voting rights (meaning as described in Article 27-2, Paragraph 8 of the Act), reference may be made to the most recently submitted Annual Securities Report, Quarterly Securities Report, or Status Report on Purchase of Company’s Own Shares.

 Established on March 13, 2006